12 Best Beaches in Gloucester, MA

 The prettiest of Gloucester's beaches, Good Harbor Beach is a must visit for those who love digging their feet into soft, velvety sand.
 With its sugar-white base and the most spectacular kaleidoscopic sunsets, it won't take long to believe you're sitting on an island in the Caribbean.

 Speaking of high tide, this is the time to arrive if you're hoping for more water-based fun.
 Pack a boogie board and surf the waves or simply use your body to ride them back to shore.
 When it's time for a break, grab a snack from the concession stand.
 Lifeguards are available during the summer, as are restrooms and showers.
+Unsurprisingly, this is easily one of the best beaches in Gloucester for families.

 Insider's tip: Surfboards, flotation devices, and inflatables are banned from use between Memorial Day and Labor Day, but Styrofoam boogie boards are permitted.